EU draws up energy plan in case of Russian gas cutoff

 EU economic forecasts last week showed that Russia’s war in Ukraine is expected to wreak havoc with economic recovery for the foreseeable future, with lower annual growth and record-high inflation.
 The disruptions in Russian energy trade threaten to trigger a recession in the bloc just as it is recovering from a pandemic-induced slump

 Since Russia invaded Ukraine, the EU has approved bans on Russian coal and most oil to take effect later this year, but it did not include natural gas because the 27-nation bloc depends on gas to power factories, generate electricity and heat homes.
-Now, it fears that Putin will cut off gas anyway to try to wreak economic and political havoc in Europe this winter.
+Now, von der Leyen is convinced Putin will cut off gas anyway to try to wreak economic and political havoc in Europe this winter.

-Such threats have forced the bloc’s head office to make a plan centered on energy cuts and savings that might make for a much colder winter, but one without massive disruptions.

-“We have to be proactive.
-We have to prepare for a potential full disruption of Russian gas.
-And this is a likely scenario.
-That’s what we’ve seen in the past,” von der Leyen said.
+“Putin is trying to push us around this winter and this he will dramatically fail if we stick together,” said von der Leyen.

+There are fears that the energy crisis will get worse if Moscow does not restart the key Nord Stream pipeline to Germany after scheduled maintenance ends Thursday.
+And Putin left everyone second-guessing on Wednesday.

+The Russian leader questioned the quality of the repair work done on the Nord Stream 1 turbine.
+“They say that they will return these machines — one, in any case — but in what capacity they will return, what are the technical parameters after leaving this scheduled repair?
+Maybe they will take it and turn it off at some point, and Nord Stream 1 will stop,” he said.

-The aim is to ensure essential industries and services like hospitals functioning, while others would have to cut back.
+The aim of von der Leyen’s plans is to ensure essential industries and services like hospitals can function, while others would have to cut back.
 That could include lowering heat in public buildings and enticing families to use less energy at home.

-“Assuming there is a full disruption of Russian gas, we need to save gas, to fill our gas storage faster, and to do so we have to reduce our gas consumption.
-I know this is a big ask,” von der Leyen said.

 EU nations and the Commission have gone on a buying spree to diversify its natural gas sources away from Russia, but they are still expected to fall far short of providing businesses and homes with enough energy in the cold months.

-Even if the EU has enough gas to keep the lights on and factories running right now, it does so at painfully high prices that have fueled runaway inflation and caused public uproar.

-Russia has cut off or reduced gas to some EU countries, and there are fears that the energy crisis will get worse if Moscow does not restart a key pipeline to Germany after scheduled maintenance ends Thursday.
+Russia has cut off or reduced gas to a dozen EU countries, and there are fears that the energy crisis will get worse if Moscow does not restart a key pipeline to Germany after scheduled maintenance ends Thursday.

-Already a dozen nations from one day to the next have experienced supply disruptions from Gazprom.

 The energy squeeze is also reviving decades-old political challenges for Europe.
 While the EU has gained centralized authority over monetary, trade, antitrust and farm policies, national capitals have jealously guarded their powers over energy matters.